davidhcefx/My-Bash-Scripts/gccc/README.md

 # My customized C compiler.

 ## Installation

-1. Put this file under ~/bin folder.
+1. Put this file under your `~/bin` folder.

-2. You can create aliases like gcccc, gccccc, etc, all pointing to this file, in case you typed more than three 'c'.
+2. You can create aliases like `gcccc`, `gccccc`, etc, all pointing to this file, in case you typed more than three 'c'.

 <img src="snap.png" alt="screenshot" width="700"/>